 About the Scorecard

-Conservation Voters New Mexico’s 2017 Conservation Scorecard provides objective, nonpartisan information about the conservation voting records of all members during the first session of the 53rd Legislature of the State of New Mexico.
+Conservation Voters New Mexico’s 2017-2018 Conservation Scorecard provides objective, nonpartisan information about the conservation voting records of all members during the 53rd Legislature of the State of New Mexico.
 Scorecards are a clear and comprehensive way for you to see how you are being represented on issues that matter to you.

 Each vote was selected solely on the basis of the conservation values embodied in the legislation.
-In preparing this Scorecard, we sought input from legislative and conservation leaders; however, responsibility for the final set of selected votes rests entirely with Conservation Voters New Mexico (CVNM).
+Responsibility for the final set of selected votes rests entirely with Conservation Voters New Mexico (CVNM).

 Thousands of votes are taken during a legislative session in New Mexico.
 Many of these votes represent overwhelming agreement on non-controversial issues or amendments.
 To provide better insight into the various positions of our legislators, CVNM tends to select measures that illustrate the key debates and fierce disagreement over conservation policy in the state.